Lithos-Protocol/Lithos-Client/README.md

 ```
 Keep in mind that the `ERG_WALLET` and Worker name have no effect on Lithos, and can be set to any valid String.

+### Share Messaging
+If you are running at a difficulty that causes your miner to send too many shares, you may get errors relating to
+"duplicate" or "potentially old" shares.
+To reduce the amount of shares sent between the mining software
+and the stratum, set `reduceShareMessages` to `true`.
+This will raise the stratum difficulty by 1000 times without affecting the
+difficulty that Lithos evaluates your shares at.

+### Super Shares
+When mining, you will get messages relating to super shares.
+Super shares are used to evaluate how much
+work you performed.
+As a Lithos miner, your goal is to create at least **10 super shares within
+a 12-hour window before the block was mined**.
+The amount of super shares you create is directly related to your
+chosen `diff` value and your hashrate.
+Increasing your `diff` value will decrease the amount of super shares you create.
+Likewise, decreasing your `diff` value will allow you to create more super shares.
+On the testnet, we recommend trying
+different values for your `diff` to see how super share creation functions with your hardware.
+All super shares you mine
+will be stored in the `.lithos` folder, which is generated when you mine your first super share.

 ## KYA
 The Lithos Testnet release accesses your node's secret keys via it's keystore in order to sign and generate transactions.